-On La Motte, as well as La Motte’s Nabot farm in the Walker Bay region, SGS-certified organic production is practised.
+On La Motte, as well as La Motte’s Nabot farm in the Walker Bay region, biologic production is practised.
 Additional grapes are obtained from other affiliated family-owned farms and La Motte-managed vineyards situated in various regions.
 This adds versatility to the grapes supplied to the La Motte cellar.

 Passionate about terroir, La Motte enjoys Championship status with the Biodiversity & Wine Initiative (BWI), with the objective of keeping biodiversity intact.